-- Most implementations require the source and target types to have the same size in bits, to prevent accidental truncation or sign extension. - Unchecked_Union should only be used in multi-language programs that need to communicate data between Ada and C or C++.
+- Most implementations require the source and target types to have the same size in bits, to prevent accidental truncation or sign extension. - Unchecked\Union should only be used in multi-language programs that need to communicate data between Ada and C or C++.
 Otherwise the use of discriminated types prevents "punning" between values of two distinct types that happen to share storage. - Using address clauses to obtain overlays should be avoided.
 If the types of the objects are the same, then a renaming declaration is preferable.
 Otherwise, the pragma Import should be used to inhibit the initialization of one of the entities so that it does not interfere with the initialization of the other one.

-C.41 Memory Leak [XYL]
+9 C.41 Memory Leak [XYL]

-- 11 For objects that are allocated from the heap without the use of reference counting, the memory leak vulnerability - 12 is possible in Ada.
-For objects that must allocate from a storage pool, the vulnerability can be present but is - 13 restricted to the single pool and which makes it easier to detect by verification.
-For objects of a controlled type - that uses referencing counting and that are not part of a cyclic reference structure, the vulnerability does not - 15 exist.
+11 For objects that are allocated from the heap without the use of reference counting, the memory leak vulnerability that uses referencing counting and that are not part of a cyclic reference structure, the vulnerability does notexist.